helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 1. Let us say we want to set the GPIO PIN 2 to INPUT mode.
 2. Find the bit which control GPIO 2 PIN.
 Those are  8,7,6  bit as per the above table.
 3. We will set these three  bits of the GPSEL register to 000 without impacting other bit of the GPSEL Register
-4. For this we create 32 bit variable which we will call as bit mask  and set all it bits to 1 that is 0xFFFF FFFF Thatis int bitMask;
+4. For this we create 32 bit variable which we will call as bit mask  and set all it bits to 1 that is 0xFFFF FFFF in C we say: int bitMask;
              bitMask = 0xFFFFFFFF;

-5. Let say if we do a bit wise AND operation of  this bit mask with GPSEL REGISTER and assign to to GPSEL what happenes ?
+5. Let say if we do a bit wise AND operation of  this bit mask with GPSEL REGISTER and assign to to GPSEL what happenes ? in C we say
-   That is
           GPSEL = GPSEL & bitMask ;

 6. Result is : All the bit of GPSEL will remain unchanged.

 7. Now what we will do set the 8,7 and 6 bits of this mask to 0s rest of the bits will remain unchanged.
    So our new bit mask will have value 11111111111111111111111000111111 or ‭0xFFFFFE3F‬ That is bitMask = 0xFFFFFE3F ;

 8. Now do a bit wise AND operation of this bit mask with GPSEL REGISTER and assign it to back to GPSEL.
    What will happen now ?
-    That is:
+        in C we say:
         GPSEL = GPSEL & bitMask ;

 9. Result is : Bits 8,7,6 has set to ZERO where as all the remaining bits remains unchanged in GPSEL.

 ````

-So for all the GPIO pins we first find the address of GPSEL register where the information is stored find the bits corresponding
+So for all the GPIO pins we first find the address of GPSEL register where the information is stored, then find the bits
-to the pin of our interest.
-Create bit mask to set the corresponding bit and do a Bit wise AND of the mask with GPSEL and assign
+corresponding to the pin of our interest.
+Create bit mask to set the corresponding bit and do a Bit wise AND of the mask
-the result back to GPSEL itself.
+with GPSEL and assign  the result back to GPSEL itself.